rahatchowdhury8899-hub/ChemAI/README.md

 License

 This project is released under the MIT License.
-See the LICENSE file for details
+See the LICENSE file for details.